-Effective January 1, 2013 the language below will replace the above paragraph (b).
+(b).
 All authorized overtime worked by a patrol officer shall either be paid at one and one-half (1-1/2) times the straight-time hourly rate for each overtime hour worked or be placed in the officer's compensatory time off bank as described below.
 All overtime will automatically be paid each pay period unless the officer notifies the Police Department that they would like to bank all or a specific portion of their overtime.
 Time placed in an officer's compensatory time off bank shall be calculated at one and one-half (1-1/2) times the overtime hours worked, and placed in their bank at straight-time hours to a maximum bank of one hundred twenty (120) straight time hours.
-If an officer elects to sell time from their compensatory time off bank, it will be paid out at their straight-time rate of pay.
-Officers are only allowed to place in their compensatory time bank up to forty (40) straight-time hours of compensatory time earned from hire-back work for a non-City entity (e.g., Wal-mart; Bloomington High School) per calendar year; the remaining hours earned from hireback work for a non-City entity shall be paid to the officer.
+Any overtime over the 120 hour straight time hour maximum on the last day of the month shall be sold first from the City overtime bank and then from the non-City entity bank.
+If an officer's time is sold from their compensatory time off bank, it will be paid out at their straight-time rate of pay.
+Officers are only allowed to utilize as compensatory time off up to forty (40) straight-time hours of compensatory time earned from hire-back work for a non-City entity (e.g., Wal-mart; Bloomington High School) per calendar year; the remaining hours earned from hire-back work for a non-City entity shall be paid to the officer.
 In no case will an officer be allowed to utilize compensatory time off from any source in excess of one hundred twenty (120) hours per calendar year.